The MSIS Degree Focuses on the Intersection of Business, IT Management, and Engineering

 - Full time or Part Time

-- On-campus or Hybrid Format (on-campus and online blended)
+- On-campus and Hybrid Format (on-campus and online blended)

-- Multiple Location Options – Boston, MA; Seattle, WA; and a Blockchain specialization in Silicon Valley, CA
+- Multiple Campus Location Options – Boston, MA; Arlington, VA; Miami, FL; Oakland, CA; Seattle, WA; Toronto, Canada; Vancouver, Canada; and a Blockchain specialization in Silicon Valley in California.

 Students enrolled in the MSIS program in the College of Engineering have the opportunity to pursue the graduate certificate in Engineering Leadership or the Graduate Certificate in Computer Systems Engineering in addition to or in combination with the MS degree.